Hiimfred/EXAM2/README.md

 make pyreverse to produce UML diagrams.
 ```

-To install graphviz on Windows,
+To install graphviz on Windows, use the choco install graphviz command in PowerShell.
 ```
-use the choco install graphviz command in PowerShell.
+choco install graphviz
 ```
 To install on macOS, use the command.
 ```